-The Old Time Music, Ozark Heritage Festival will celebrate its 23rd year Friday and Saturday, June 2 and 3.
+The Old Time Music, Ozark Heritage Festival will celebrate its 24th year Friday and Saturday, June 1 and 2.
 The two-day annual event in downtown West Plains, Mo., celebrates Ozarks music and culture.
 Admission to all festival events is free.
-Festival hours are 3-10 p.m. both Friday and Saturday.
+Festival hours are 3-9 p.m.
+Friday, and noon-9 p.m.
+Saturday.

 Mule jumping, that most Missourian of Missouri folk arts, seems to have developed when raccoon hunters began training mules to jump over fences so that they did not have to interrupt the hunt to locate a gate.
 It became a competitive event unto itself, and mule jumping contests began to take place at county fairs and town picnics throughout much of the rural Southeast and Midwest, especially Missouri.
 “Based on the research I’ve done, it appears that there are more mule jumps annually in Missouri than in any other state”, festival committee member Matt Meacham said.
 “It seems safe to say that the Show-Me State is the mule-jumpingest state in the country.”

 All trainers of jumping mules are invited to participate in the Festivals mule jump competition.
 Prizes of $100 (first place), $75 (second place), and $50 (third place) will be awarded in each of three classes based on the mule’s height: 40” and under, up to 52 inches, and taller than 52 inches.
 Standard Missouri rules will apply.
 Water and ample space for trailers will be available.
 Richie Dement of Centerville will coordinate the event again this year.
 Pre-registration is recommended but not required.
 Contestants who wish to pre-register may contact Matt Meacham at 417-372-3177 or email@example.com.
 All participants are asked to check in on-site by 6:30 p.m.
 Saturday.
 Those who have questions about specific policies and procedures may contact Dement at 573-648-2524.